kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-development.md

 ## Migrating the Content

-I knew one last big task was left on my list, that was tedious work but needed to be completed: Moving all articles to my new website.
-This took me a whole week because I decided to correct the spelling of every article, needed to replace custom HTML with my components, and update the YAML Frontmatter metadata of each blog post.
+I knew one last big task was left on my list, that was tedious work but needed to be completed: Moving all essays to my new website.
+This took me a whole week because I decided to correct the spelling of every essay, needed to replace custom HTML with my components, and update the YAML Frontmatter metadata of each blog post.
 I decided to improve the quality of the images when possible.

-## Recent Articles on the Homepage
+## Recent Essays on the Homepage

-The homepage was missing a design for the recent articles.
+The homepage was missing a design for the recent essays.
 My early designs of that section didn’t please me anymore, they were too aligned, boring, and blunt.
 I decided to experiment with a Grid automatically reordering itself and content randomly offset.
-The idea worked but the randomness will only reposition the recent blog articles each time I deploy my website as the SSR will embed the styles and prevent a new random positioning on each reload.
+The idea worked but the randomness will only reposition the recent blog essays each time I deploy my website as the SSR will embed the styles and prevent a new random positioning on each reload.

 ## Animations & Transitions